thoughtbot/maybe_haskell/release/maybe_haskell.md

 fmap (f . g) == fmap f . fmap g
 ```

-Not only can we take normal functions (those which operate on fully present
+Not only can we take normal functions (those that operate on fully present
-values) and give them to `fmap` to get ones that can operate on `Maybe` values,
+values) and give them to `fmap` to get functions that can operate on `Maybe` values,
 but this law states we can do so in any order.
 We can compose our system of
 functions together *then* give that to `fmap` or we can `fmap` individual
-functions and compose *those* together -- either way, we're guaranteed the same
+functions and compose *those* together.
+Either way, we're guaranteed to get the same
 result.
 We can rely on this fact whenever we use `fmap` for any type that's in
 the `Functor` type class.